blubaustin/pythonyuno/README.md

 * Assignable Ban Images
 * Ban via ID/name
 * REGEX spam filter ported to python
+* Source command to comply with AGPL that links to the github
 * Assignable welcome message /w mention of commands

 Project continued by: *[@mathleite](https://github.com/mathleite)*